tmoskun/JSNMPWalker/README.md

 Original Mibble was provided under a GPLv2 license which is allowed to be distributed under a later version of GPL.

 3.CIDRUtils

+CIDRUtils is a Java library that enables you to get an IP range from CIDR specification, written in Java.
+It supports both IPv4 and IPv6.

 Make sure to include the CIDR project folder into the build path.